kod3r/craftar-example-android/README.md

 SDK and a device with Android 4.0 or newer.

 #### Step-by-step guide
-1. Download the [CraftAR SDK](http://catchoom.com/product/mobile-sdk/) for Android.
+1. Download the [CraftAR Augmented Reality SDK](http://catchoom.com/product/mobile-sdk/) for Android.
 2. Unzip the package
 3. Copy the libs folder into the root of the project.